minmincui/VertexSonata-/abuot/PrivacyPolicy.md

 If you still couldn’t fix it on your device, you can also send an email to 510935323@qq.com including your account and device information.
-Once we receive your information and locate your account, Betta Games will disable the personalized advertising and no longer share your information with third-party partners, but it may take a little bit of time before your opt-out takes effect.
+Once we receive your information and locate your account, VertexSonate will disable the personalized advertising and no longer share your information with third-party partners, but it may take a little bit of time before your opt-out takes effect.